LOCKHART, Texas — The cities of Bastrop and Lockhart are both preparing to change how police handle situations when people are caught with marijuana.

 Now that the propositions have passed, criminal defense attorney Charlie Baird broke down the next steps in the process.

-"They will canvass the results, they will certify the results and what they have done and if the propositions did in fact pass by the requisite majority, then they would become part of the city charter and be part of the law, the organic law of that particular municipality," Baird said.
+"They will canvass the results, they will certify the results and what they have done.
+And if the propositions did, in fact, pass by the requisite majority, then they would become part of the city charter and be part of the law, the organic law of that particular municipality," Baird said.

 While the city of Lockhart says the election results still need to be canvassed, the Bastrop Police Department says it will no longer have the option of issuing a citation for small amounts of marijuana.